lambda-payments/plabs-docs/content/tbo-air/add_info.md

-## TBO Air Search API
+## TBO Air Add Info API

-This search API allows you to search for flights for different journey types: One-Way, Round Trip or Multi-City
+This search API allows you to add passenger information and contact information for selected flight.

 ### Request Details